Nuclear War Survival — How To Survive a Nuclear War

 - Typical times you will need to stay inside a shelter are something in the range of two weeks (and usually it will be possible to go outside for very short periods during this time).

 - You can build your own device to measure the level of radiation from nuclear fallout using simple everyday items.
 This device is known as the Kearny Fallout Meter (KFM) and I will give much more info on this in the future — but a search on the internet will provide plenty of information on these.
 A radiation monitor such as the KFM will let you know when it is safe to leave your shelter.
-There are also commercially made devices such as the CD V-715 (which you can search for on the internet and read about).
+There are also commercially made devices (which you can search for on the internet and read about).

 - The "Duck and Cover" videos from the cold war days, which are sometimes regarded as laughably inadequate, are actually a really good idea.